 #5 - Led Zeppelin

 Part of reaching a wide audience is having a wide appeal.
-Led Zeppelin played music in the blues rock and folk rock genres but are also thought of as progenitors of heavy metal, too.
-Possibly the most influential and popular songs in rock history is their single Stairway to Heaven.
+Led Zeppelin played music in the blues-rock and folk-rock genres but are also thought of as progenitors of heavy metal, too.
+Possibly the most influential and popular song in rock history is their single Stairway to Heaven.
 These guys did it big, every time.

-They concerts broke records for people in attendance.
-Their albums rank among the top selling ever.
+The concerts broke records for people in attendance.
+Their albums rank among the top-selling ever.
 Each of their nine total albums reached the top 10 and six reached the number-one slot on the charts.
 They've earned all of the music awards available.
 Their legacy is everlasting among musicians and fans alike.

 Trivia Facts: Led Zeppelin's career occurred in a time before we had the internet, and even though it's been nearly 40 years since their last album was released, their fan base is still growing.
 The internet's combined manpower has unveiled just how many of their songs were actually heavily influenced by, if they didn't straight up plagiarize, other songs from their time period.

 #4 - The Beach Boys

 Certified Sales: 32.7 Million